Verivox: Filling the Info Gap

 My Role

-As Product Manager for broadband (B2C), I led discovery with our UX and insights teams, prioritized ideas based on impact/effort, and worked with developers to implement fast, testable changes.
-I was also responsible for experiment design and post-test analysis.
+As Product Manager, I led discovery with our UX and Research teams, prioritized ideas based on impact/effort, and worked with developers to implement fast, testable changes.
+I was also responsible for the experiment set-up and post-test analysis.

 Who We Designed For